 But, what is even better is the value for later when they don’t have to do repetitive, menial tasks with every single translation project.
 Because for every file they translate, Redokun automatically builds a database of translation memories that they can use to pre-translate their current work.

 In Redokun, WhizCut found a translation workflow that helps them create value for today and tomorrow.
-If that sounds like something for you and your team, try Redokun free for 14 days (no credit card needed)!
+If that sounds like something for you and your team, get a free demo now!